What It Feels Like to Live with Chronic Pain

-At the end of a long day, it feels like you just did the most intense workout the night before, and climbed 50 flights of stairs while carrying someone up.
-Then, you had to swim a mile in the ocean and forgot to stretch, and you were forced to sleep on the pavement.
-For me, this is how my body feels on a daily basis.
+At the end of a long day, it feels as though you’ve just completed the most intense workout imaginable: climbing 50 flights of stairs while carrying someone, swimming a mile in the ocean, and then sleeping on concrete without stretching.
+That’s what my body feels like daily.

-I have been told in previous relationships that I was a hypochondriac, or always complaining, so I trained myself to suck it up.
-Who wants to complain all day or succumb to a life in bed?
-I can’t be in bed too long anyway.
-This is my every single day.
-This is me.
-So, when you see someone or meet someone, know that we are all fighting our own battles.
-Pain is just one small layer of the onion.
-Things are not always what they seem.
+I’ve been told before that I was a hypochondriac or that I was always complaining, so I learned to suppress it.
+Who wants to constantly be seen as someone who complains or isn’t “strong” enough to power through?
+I can’t stay in bed for long anyway.
+This is my everyday existence.
+It’s become who I am.
+So when you meet someone, understand that we are all fighting our own battles, and pain is just one layer of the many struggles we face.
+Things are not always as they appear on the surface.

 Photo by Amanda Eversz